erwanclx/youtubedownloader/README.md

 - [ ]  Change the Window and the taskbar logo

-- [ ]  Multiple choice for quality and only audio
+- [ ]  Multiple choice for quality and only audio choice